F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

     }

 #.
-Copy one of the example declarations which best matches the configuration you want
-   to use.
-There are example declarations in the sections for Azure, AWS, and GCP.
+Copy one of the example declarations which best matches the configuration you want to use.
+There are example declarations in the sections for :ref:`azure`, :ref:`aws`, and :ref:`gcp`.

 #.
-Paste the declaration into your API client, and modify names and IP addresses
-   as applicable.
-The key and value pair must match the tags that you assign within the cloud provider.
+Paste the declaration into your API client, and modify names and IP addresses as applicable.
+The key and value pair can be arbitrary but they must match the tags that you assign to your infrastructure within the cloud provider.
+You can craft your declaration with any key and value pair as long as it meets what is in the configuration.

 #.
 POST to the URI ``https://<BIG-IP>/mgmt/shared/cloud-failover/declare``